lightninglabs/faraday/README.md

 ```

 ## Usage
 Faraday connects to a single instance of lnd.
-It requires access to `lnd`'s `readonly.macaroon` and a valid TLS certificate.
+It requires access to `lnd`'s `admin.macaroon` and a valid TLS certificate.
 It will attempt to use the default `lnd` values if no command line flags are specified.
 ```
 ./faraday                                                   \
---lnd.macaroonpath={full path to lnd's readonly.macaroon}   \
+--lnd.macaroonpath={full path to lnd's admin.macaroon}   \
 --lnd.tlscertpath={path to lnd cert}                        \
 --lnd.rpcserver={host:port of lnd's rpcserver}
 ```